 Migraine headaches are more complicated to treat via natural means and usually involve alternative physical strategies.
 You can try:

-• Yoga for migraine relief: Trying specific asanas before the occurrence of migraine, or as it beginning to manifest can help.
+- Yoga for migraine relief: Trying specific asanas before the occurrence of migraine, or as it begins to manifest can help.
 These yoga poses are found to be most beneficial: forward bends (Seated Forward Bends), Supported Ardha Halasana (Half Plow Pose), the Chin Lock, the Cat Pose, Seated Spinal Twist, and Child’s Pose.

-• Exercise: Regular exercise can reduce the frequency and intensity of headaches and migraines.
+- Exercise: Regular exercise can reduce the frequency and intensity of headaches and migraines.
 When you exercise, the body releases endorphins, which are your body's natural painkillers.
-Regular exercise has proven to prevent headaches from occurring.
+Regular exercise has been proven to prevent headaches from occurring.

 Medications for migraine relief